 3- No Bank Reconciliation

 Many bookkeepers are confined to the idea of financial recording, so they fail to perform bank reconciliation.
 Bank reconciliation entails matching the balances in your accounting records to the corresponding information on your bank statement.
-Doing so will help your bookkeeper see if there’s any discrepancy, which may either mean an honest mistake or a deliberate fraud committed.
+Doing so will help your accountant or bookkeeper see if there’s any discrepancy, which may either mean an honest mistake or a deliberate fraud committed.
 The bottom line, however, is that bank reconciliation ensures the accuracy of your financial records.

 4- No Check-Keeping of Petty Cash Funds

 Lastly, most companies do not track petty cash expenditure.
 Chances are, they take out of the cash flow without recording them.
 Petty cash is a small number of discretionary funds in the form of cash used for expenditures.
 This simple act of hoarding money, when not properly recorded and regulated, may lead to your business not claiming all of your business expenditure.
 As a result, your company might end up paying more in business tax.
 Of course, you don’t want this to happen.
 As mentioned, make sure to record all transactions, be they big or small.